 WELL™ Core and Shell certification takes into account the following:

-Not only does it show that the owner is really interested in the building, it also increases the building’s reputation and marketability.
+Not only does this certification highlight the interest that the owner has in the building, but it also increases the building’s reputation and marketability.

-For most companies with health and well-being programmes in their offices, the task is not as simple as selecting the right programme to implement, but rather it is more about adopting a culture of health and well-being on behalf of employees.
+When most companies choose health and well-being programmes for their offices, selecting the right programme to implement is not an easy task, and it is more important to adopt a culture of health and well-being on behalf of employees.